Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Experimental Design

 \paragraph{Solver-based search methods}

-In Sections~\ref{sec:afs:evaluation:solver-search-methods}, \ref{sec:afs:evaluation:num-alternatives}, and~\ref{sec:afs:evaluation:tau}, we use solver-based search methods to find alternative feature sets.
-For the four white-box feature-selection methods, we use an integer-programming solver to solve the underlying optimization problems exactly.
-Thus, given sufficient solving time, these alternatives are globally optimal.
-For \emph{Greedy Wrapper} as the feature-selection method, the search procedure (Algorithm~\ref{al:afs:greedy-wrapper}) is heuristic (though still solver-based, so we place it in this category rather than the former) and might not cover the entire search space.
-There, the solver only assists in finding valid solutions but does not optimize.
+For the four feature-selection methods with white-box objectives, we use the integer-programming solver \emph{SCIP}~\cite{bestuzheva2021scip} to solve the underlying optimization problems exactly.
+Given sufficient solving time, these alternatives are globally optimal.
+For \emph{Greedy Wrapper}, the search procedure (Algorithm~\ref{al:afs:greedy-wrapper}) is heuristic (though still solver-based, so we place it in this category) and might not cover the entire search space.
+There, the solver only assists in finding valid solutions but does not optimize quality.